 - T8 Light Fixture and Switch

+One of our offices utilizes a 3 tube 120volt T8 fixture in one of the lavatories.
 This facility uses an emergency 12/24v battery backup lighting system throughout, this room included.
 Room lighting is controlled by a single throw switch that also controls the ventilation fan.
 As a staff use only room, lighting is generally off, requiring a “cold start?, causing constantly flickering during the brief time in use.
 If left on, they stabilize, brighten normally and no longer flicker.

 - Replaced the Tubes

-So Far-My electrician has replaced the tubes, bypassed the emergency system, replaced the main ballast and recently disconnected the fan circuit in an attempt to eliminate it as an interference source.
+So far my electrician has replaced the tubes, bypassed the emergency system, replaced the main ballast and recently disconnected the fan circuit in an attempt to eliminate it as an interference source.
 Still we have no positive results.
 We are considering replacement of the fixture at this point, but fear the concern will still be present following.